joshgerdes/jekyll-uno/_posts/2022-09-06-internalservererror-when-deploying-azure-firewall.md

 - Azure
 toc: false
 header:
-  teaser: ''
+  teaser: "/uploads/deploymentfailedazurefirewall.png"

 ---
-When attempting to deploy an [Azure Firewall](https://docs.microsoft.com/en-us/azure/firewall/overview?WT.mc_id=AZ-MVP-5004796 "What is Azure Firewall?"), you may get a error: Conflict, DeploymentFailed error.
+When attempting to deploy an [Azure Firewall](https://docs.microsoft.com/en-us/azure/firewall/overview?WT.mc_id=AZ-MVP-5004796 "What is Azure Firewall?"), you may get an error: Conflict, DeploymentFailed error.

     "code": "InternalServerError",
     "message": "An error occurred."